We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes. Read more

 It’s an all-too-common scenario.
 You’re in an accident with another vehicle in which you aren’t at fault.
 Once you’re able, you talk with the driver of the other car, only to find they don’t have liability insurance, even though most states require all drivers to purchase it.

-If you’re in an accident caused by a driver who doesn’t have liability insurance, uninsured motor vehicle insurance (also known as uninsured motorist insurance) helps pay for:
+If you’re in an accident caused by a driver who doesn’t have liability insurance, uninsured motor vehicle coverage (also known as uninsured motor vehicle insurance) helps pay for:

 Accidents involving drivers who don’t carry enough insurance also are very common.
-Underinsured motorist insurance covers you when you’re hurt in a car accident by someone who has liability insurance, but their limits aren't high enough to pay for your damages.
+Underinsured motor vehicle coverage covers you when you’re hurt in a car accident by someone who has liability insurance, but their limits aren't high enough to pay for your damages.

 Both coverage types pay for the same kinds of expenses when you’re in an accident.
-With underinsured motorist coverage, the difference is the at-fault driver’s insurance pays for damages up to their policy limits; your underinsured motorist coverage kicks in to pay for the damages above and beyond what their policy covers.
+With underinsured motor vehicle coverage, the difference is the at-fault driver’s insurance pays for damages up to their policy limits; your underinsured motor vehicle coverage kicks in to pay for the damages above and beyond what their policy covers.

-Drivers are required by law to carry liability insurance on their auto insurance policies in every state in the U.S. However, that doesn’t stop many people from driving without it.
+Drivers are required by law to carry liability insurance on their auto insurance policies.
+However, that doesn’t stop many people from driving without it.

 Consider that one in eight drivers nationwide carries no car insurance at all, according to a 2017 report by the Insurance Research Council.
 That’s a nationwide average that varies by state, from less than 5 percent (about 1 in 20 drivers) in Maine to more than 26 percent (about 1 in 4 drivers) in Florida.